nuhaBoston/BLMprotestsPoliceBrutality/README.md

-# An Analysis of the relationship between BLM protests and police brutality stats
+# An Analysis of the relationship between BLM protests(and other socioeconomic factors) and police brutality stats

 In May 2020 the murder of George Floyd by a police officer sparked national outrage and protests.
 The events brought national attention to the flaws in America’s policing system; particularly excessive use of force which is often racially motivated.